alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 >
 > - I talked with some other seniors/grad students, and the general consensus was that you should only go to grad school if you are very sure you want to go.
 If you're only somewhat interested, you should internally downgrade interest by a lot.
 >
 > - Assuming I magically finished my application and got into a top graduate program, I'd still lean towards not going.
-After a PhD, I don't think I'd want to stay in academia, and would likely try to get into an industry lab.
-At that point, the PhD essentially becomes a 5-6 year long process of improving research skills enough to apply for those positions, which doesn't sound worth it to me.
+After a Ph.D., I don't think I'd want to stay in academia, and would likely try to get into an industry lab.
+At that point, the Ph.D. essentially becomes a 5-6 year long process of improving research skills enough to apply for those positions, which doesn't sound worth it to me.
 >
-> To me, there are many reasons to go for a PhD, but I'm not completely sold on any of them:
+> To me, there are many reasons to go for a Ph.D., but I'm not completely sold on any of them:
 >
-> - To prove to yourself / the world that you can get through a PhD program, because only a small percentage of people can do so.
+> - To prove to yourself / the world that you can get through a Ph.D. program, because only a small percentage of people can do so.
 I don't a strong need to prove myself to be better than other people, and care more about my personal standards for how much I can push myself.
-(I suppose that could also be seen as an argument for why I should do a PhD, which is all about pushing boundaries.)
+(I suppose that could also be seen as an argument for why I should do a Ph.D., which is all about pushing boundaries.)
 >
 > - A very strong belief that what you're doing your research in is important.
 Strong enough to deal with the stresses of academia, and solid enough to keep going even after realizing just how big your field is.
 I believe that AI research is very important and impactful, and enjoy reading about new advances, but the costs of creating new research are too high for me.
 >
 > - A personal fulfillment achieved by understanding something very deeply.
 For theory-leaning people (which I'd classify myself as), this may also be the joy from finding an especially elegant proof or neat connection between different topics.
 This is definitely hard to find outside academia, but aspects of this still show up in industry, and being an expert on X is common advice for standing out among your peers.
 >
-> - A love for teaching with the plan to go for a lecturer position after a PhD.
+> - A love for teaching with the plan to go for a lecturer position after a Ph.D..
 I've liked TAing this semester and approve of education in general, but again this isn't a strong enough interest to make me want to teach full time.
 >
 > The summary ends up being: I wasn't motivated to work on my applications.
-I took that as a sign that I wasn't as interested in a PhD as I was before.
-After asking myself a few things, I realized it was unlikely I would start a PhD even given a free entrance into a top program.
+I took that as a sign that I wasn't as interested in a Ph.D. as I was before.
+After asking myself a few things, I realized it was unlikely I would start a Ph.D. even given a free entrance into a top program.
 None of these decisions depend on whether I'd be a good researcher or not, they all depend on whether I'm motivated to do research or not.
 >
 > Maybe this is already clear, but **I'm not saying any of these beliefs are set in stone.** It is entirely possible that I'll change my mind about many of these things, However, my expectation is that my beliefs aren't going to change significantly by next year to make applying worth it.
 I still plan to do more research this week + finals week to set up opportunities for myself to gain motivation for research, but if they change enough to make me want to go to grad school I'll just have to wait a year on applications.
 >